-Join Bob McGannon for an in-depth discussion in this video Getting the most out of this course, part of Managing Project Ethics.
+Join Bob McGannon for an in-depth discussion in this video Getting the most out of this course, part of Project Management Foundations: Ethics (2016).

 - I've included Exercise Files for this course that are available to all lynda.com members.
 Included in my Exercise Files are a set of ethical scenarios that I've compiled to get you examples of the ethical decisions you may need to make as a project manager.
 In that file, I suggest some options and encourage you to choose the ethical direction you feel is best.
 I'm also providing a solutions file, which shares my preferred options and rationale for each the scenarios.
 The scenarios mirror the concepts I present throughout the course.